What Does CBD Do for Dogs?

 When considering natural supplements like CBD, it’s important to differentiate between what is hearsay and what are verified claims.
 For example, science already shows us that CBD markedly improves the quality of life for dogs with chronic health issues.
 Other research shows that in dogs, CBD helps reduce bad reactions to stressful stimuli.
 Given the abundant interest in CBD’s great potential, more research is necessary, but for now, these are just a few ways that dogs can benefit from CBD:

-- CBD is a natural anti-inflammatory which helps dogs that suffer from sore joints.
+- CBD is a natural anti-inflammatory which helps dogs that might have sore joints from activity.

 - CBD can help dogs better manage stressful situations, such as fireworks and other loud noises.